 Driving Records - Again delving into an applicant’s past, one’s driving record suggests what type of driver the he or she is.
 Frequent accidents and speeding tickets will indicate irresponsible driving, and therefore, a greater risk to the insurance provider.

-Young, unmarried, men who frequently drive within high-crime, population-dense areas, may want to consider changing their registered address or martial status, for instance, as both actions would decrease their perceived risk in the eyes of the insurance company.
+Young, unmarried men who frequently drive within high-crime, population-dense areas, may want to consider moving or changing their martial status, for instance, as both actions would decrease their perceived risk in the eyes of the insurance company.
 The same holds true if the insured car is traded in for a safer, slower, or less-desirable model.

 As far the policy’s concerned, high rates may be due to a low deductible, prior payouts, previously cancelled policies, and a lack of service bundling.
 Payouts and cancelled policies make insurance providers nervous, as it indicates a higher risk of losing money on the endeavor.

-Furthermore, the most time-consuming reason for high premiums lies in the past.
-A dubious credit history, especially in in conjunction with an abysmal driving record is a major risk factor for insurance companies, and will contribute to inflated rates.
-Unfortunately, only time can heals those wounds, as on-time payment and safe driving going forward to drive premiums down on their own.
+Furthermore, a dubious credit history, especially in conjunction with an abysmal driving record, is a major risk factor for insurance companies, and will contribute to inflated rates.
+Unfortunately, only time can heal those wounds, as on-time payment and safe driving going forward will drive premiums down eventually.

 1. Compare insurance costs before buying a car

 When buying a car, be sure to compare what it would cost to insure it.
 If deciding between a $35,000 car that would be more expensive to insure, due to its safety rating, then it might be worth considering the $45,000 model, which has a higher rating.
 Over time, the insurance cost differential may make the latter car a greater bargain.

 As an applicant, take advantage of all possible discount avenues.
 Students, veterans, safe drivers, those with short commutes to work are just some of those who are eligible for insurance discounts.
 For a quick and easy way to lower premiums, this is it!